bkconrad/wasabi/README.md

 ## Remote Procedure Calls
 ### Definition
-*Defining and invoking RPCs is currently a little wonky.
-Progress is being made towards more natural invocation and definition conventions, so the following is subject to change.*

-To define a class RPC, create a method prefixed with "rpc" which takes a single `args` argument, which is an Object of named arguments and their values:
+To define a class RPC, create a method prefixed with "rpc":

-    Player.prototype.rpcYell = function (args) {
+    Player.prototype.rpcYell = function (times) {
         var i;
-        for(i = 0; i < args.times; i++) {
+        for(i = 0; i < times; i++) {
             console.log('SPAARTA!');
         }
     }

-Here's the wonkiness: you have to write an `rpc*Args` for any RPC that takes arguments.
-This is exactly the same as writing a `serialize` method for replicated classes.
-For `rpcYell` above, we'll need to write `rpcYellArgs` as follows:

-    Player.prototype.rpcYellArgs = function (desc) {
-        desc.uint('times', 8);
-    }

 Make sure that you call `addClass` only **after** defining RPCs, as Wasabi will look for any methods starting with `rpc` and replace them with the actual remote invocation stubs.

 ### Invocation
 From the server side we can make a Player "yell" on the clients by saying:

-    player.rpcYell({times: 3});

-Something to note: you must pass rpcYell an object of named arguments, just as its definition would suggest.
-If you try to invoke an RPC without the `args` object, e.g. as `player.rpcYell(3)`, Wasabi will throw an error.
+    player.rpcYell(3);

+### Performance Enhancement
+In order to allow rapid prototyping, Wasabi will infer the types of the arguments (float, uint, etc.) upon invocation by default.
+There is significant CPU and network overhead involved in doing this, so it is highly recommended that production code includes "args" functions for each RPC.
+The args function is written like the serialize function for an object, but is applied to the arguments on the RPC.
+The benefit of writing these functions is that Wasabi doesn't have to detect the types of the arguments, and also does not have to encode type information over the network.

+The args function for `rpcYell` above would look like:

+    Player.prototype.rpcYellArgs = function (desc) {
+        desc.uint('times', 8); // An 8-bit unsigned integer
+    }

 # Benchmarks
 Wasabi has cpu and network usage benchmark which can be run via `sudo jake bench` (you need sudo because it measures network usage with pcap... patches welcome).
 Here is the performance of Wasabi v0.1.3 on a 2.8Ghz CPU:

     One connection, 1000 objects x 148 ops/sec ±0.83% (86 runs sampled)
     Ten connections, 100 objects x 144 ops/sec ±0.93% (84 runs sampled)